Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

 While lights should always be handled carefully, the LED ring accompanying this system requires less caution than would be necessary when working with Spiral CFL light bulbs.

 This lighting system was designed for recording vlogs, taking selfies, and to assist when applying makeup.
 I, however, use it primarily to photograph items I plan to either review or sell on eBay.
 It is easy to set up, and the light ring can be quickly repositioned when necessary.
 While this light can be disassembled for storage, it is small enough that you probably won’t bother.

 The one obstruction to complete portability is the ring light’s requirement for electricity.
 I alleviated this difficulty by connecting a Anker PowerCore 20100mAh power bank.
 This power source kept the light glowing at full strength for over six hours.
 Any power bank equipped with a USB output and the capacity to provide 2 amps of power can be used for this purpose.

 Intensity may be set to any of eleven different levels.
 I found that 80% worked best for me.
 If the subject is closer or more distant, adjustments can be made.

 Glare is less of a problem than encountered using my CFL floodlights.
 A reflection of the ring, however, can sometimes be detected on the surface of a subject’s glasses.

 The LED ring is capable of emitting light at three different temperatures.
 I found that setting the light to midrange (about 4500 Kelvins) helped to produce a photograph with the most accurate skin tone.
 Different settings might be required in certain situations.

-This lighting system was designed to enhance the production of selfies, videos, and podcasts.
+This lighting system was designed to enhance the production of selfies and videos, but it also works very well for product photographuy.
 It is well built, compact, easy to assemble, and extremely versatile.
 The BlitzWolf BW-SL3 Ring Light is recommended.